Home

 Variable Cost: Definition, Types, and Examples

-When you run a business, variable costs are a system that you must know.
-The reason is, calculating variable costs correctly will have a big influence on the profits generated.
+When you run a business, variable cost is one of the systems that you must know.
+The reason is, the correct calculation of variable cost will have a big impact on the profit generated.

 Basically, any form of business definitely requires costs.
-These costs include all costs required in the production process until the product is completely finished and ready to be sold on the market.
+These costs include all costs needed in the production process until the product is completely finished and ready to be sold on the market.

-One thing taken into account is the variable cost.
-This one thing can also be used as the main basis for analyzing the company's financial aspects.
+One of the costs that is calculated is variable cost.
+This one thing can also be used as the main basis in analyzing the financial aspects of the company.

-Variable costs themselves have several types.
+Variable cost itself has several types.
 Check out the following review!

 Types of Variable Costs

-Throughout the production process, there are certain types of costs which are usually included in variable costs, including:
+Throughout the production process, there are certain types of costs that are usually included in variable costs, including:

 Direct Labor